wpwoodjr/plex-docker/Plextini.md

 To keep the IP address from changing, you can optionally configure your router to assign your Chrome OS device a persistent IP address.

 ## Forward the Plextini port
 The Plextini container runs in a VM under Chrome OS, and is not directly accessible on your network.
 If you want to reach Plex from other devices (that's the whole point, right?) set up a port forward from Chrome OS to Crostini.
 First install the excellent [Connection Forwarder](https://chrome.google.com/webstore/detail/connection-forwarder/ahaijnonphgkgnkbklchdhclailflinn?hl=en-US) Chrome extension in Chrome.
-Then click `Create Rule` and configure it to forward port 32400 on Chrome OS (0.0.0.0) to port 32400 in Crostini (penguin.linux.test):
+Then click `Create Rule` and configure it to forward port 32400 on Chrome OS (TCP 0.0.0.0) to port 32400 in Crostini (penguin.linux.test):

 ![Plextini port forwarding](https://github.com/wpwoodjr/plex-docker/blob/master/plextini-port-forward.png)